AlejandroFarfan/pruebas-automatizadas-e2e-grupo4/README.md

 3. Attempt to create post without contents: cypress-resemble
 4. Edit post with invalid title length: kraken-resemble
 5. Edit first page and publish it: cypress-resemble
+6. New Tag should be visible on post settings: cypress-backstop
+7. internal tags should start by #: cypress-backstop

 ## VRT con resemble
 1. Moverse a la carpeta resemble-report